beenlanced/ai_mcp_server/mcp_with_docker/README.md

 docker run -p 8050:8050 mcp-server
 ```

-This will start the MCP server inside a Docker container and expose it on port 8050.
+This command will start the MCP server inside a Docker container and expose it on port 8050.

 ## Running the Client